The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Future Roadmap: The Promise of AI

 \subsection{AI in IoT}

-In \cite{Future-Jour008}, the author proposed a unique spatial-temporal Chebyshev graph neural network model (ST-ChebNet) for traffic flow prediction to incorporate spatial-temporal data and assure reliable traffic flow prediction.
-Indeed, this work proposes a novel ST-ChebNet for traffic flow prediction to capture the spatial-temporal features, which can ensure accurate traffic flow prediction.
-Concretely, they firstly add a fully connected layer to fuse the features of traffic data into a new feature to generate a matrix, and then the long short-term memory (LSTM) model is adopted to learn traffic state changes for capturing the temporal dependencies.
+AI has made many advancements in recent years with respect to cloud computing.
+One such example is \cite{Future-Jour008} where the authors propose a unique spatial-temporal Chebyshev graph neural network model (ST-ChebNet) for traffic flow prediction to incorporate spatial-temporal data and assure reliable traffic flow prediction.
+This work proposes a novel ST-ChebNet for traffic flow prediction to capture the spatial-temporal features, which can ensure accurate traffic flow prediction.
+They first add a fully connected layer to fuse the features of traffic data into a new feature to generate a matrix, and then the long short-term memory (LSTM) model is adopted to learn traffic state changes for capturing the temporal dependencies.

-Researchers\cite{Future-Jour009} proposed a blockchain-based data placement protocol and theoretically model a decision optimization problem that takes into account cloud, multi-cloud, and decentralized storage technologies in order to select the appropriate medium to store large-scale IoT data while ensuring data integrity, traceability, auditability, and decision verifiability.
+Researchers\cite{Future-Jour009} proposed a blockchain-based data placement protocol and theoretically model a decision optimization problem that takes into account cloud, multi-cloud, and decentralized storage technologies.
+This is done in order to select the appropriate medium to store large-scale IoT data while ensuring data integrity, traceability, auditability, and decision verifiability.
 In \cite{Future-Jour010}, the authors discussed CausalBG as a causal recurrent neural network (CausalRNN) deployed on an IoT platform with smartphones and CGM for precise and efficient individual blood glucose concentration prediction, according to the scientists.
-Another work, in \cite{Future-Jour011}, studies the security and compute offloading challenges in a multi-user MECCO system with blockchain at the same time.
+Another work, in \cite{Future-Jour011}, studies the security and computes offloading challenges in a multi-user MECCO system with blockchain at the same time.
 In fact, it simultaneously investigates the security and computation offloading problems in a multi-user MECCO system with blockchain.
 Liang, et al. apply the transfer learning approach for compressed sensing in 6G-IoT \cite{Future-Jour012}.
 In fact, a convolution-based transfer learning CS (CTCS) model is proposed in this research work to rebuild the compressed signal using transfer learning.